yamin8000/SpaceTradersKMP/README.md

 # SpaceTradersKMP

-SpaceTradersKMP is anu API wrapper for SpaceTraders game in Kotlin Multiplatform.
+SpaceTradersKMP is an API wrapper for SpaceTraders game in Kotlin Multiplatform.

 ## Preface